 Courage Mountain (1990)

 This is the most symphonic/orchestral score Levay ever wrote.
 The music is performed by the Munich Philharmonic Orchestra, conducted by the composer.
 Even if the music is orchestral, it’s quite easy to detect the Levay style in the soundscape.
-Unfortunately, the music is unreleased, so one has to see the film to listen to how Sylvester Levay handles a full orchestra, or listen to this suite:
+Unfortunately, the music is unreleased, so one has to see the film to listen to how Sylvester Levay handles a full orchestra.

 Navy Seals (1990)